PromtEngineer/localGPT/README.md

 ```

 # Run the UI
 1. Start by opening up `run_localGPTAPI.py` in a code editor of your choice.
+If you are using gpu skip to step 3.

 2. If you are running on cpu change `DEVICE_TYPE = 'cuda'` to `DEVICE_TYPE = 'cpu'`.